sschuhmi/sschuhmi.github.io/_posts/2024-10-06-PredictingFootballResults.md

 ## Data Exploration

+Currently in October 2024, StatsBomb´s open data represents only a small, but yet comprehensive subset of the overall StatsBomb data.

-StatsBomb´s open data is provided as JSON files exported from the StatsBomb Data API, in the following structure:
+The data is provided as JSON files exported from the StatsBomb Data API, in the following structure:
+- 21 Competition with 74 seasons
-- Competition and seasons
+- Almost 3500 matches, spread among the above mentioned competitions and seasons
-- Matches for each competition and season
-- Events and lineups for each match, included additional StatsBomb 360 data for selected matches.
+- Events and lineups for each of these matches, included additional StatsBomb 360 data for selected matches.

 A fine-grained documentation of the files, their formats and their contents is also included in the GitHub repository. [[2]](#ref2)